What We Do

 Race and Team Kit

-We will soon have stocks of our new club kit featuring an improved material, new club colours and logo.
-Details of how to purchase will be given in mid-February 2025.
-Current kit including the full range of items can still be individually purchased at Get Me Kitted
+We now have stocks of our new club kit featuring an improved material, new club colours and logo.
+Purchasing of vests and tees is available from the website store but if you require a top not is stock, please use the contact page for details on replenishment dates.
+Kit in the old colours, including the full range of items can still be individually purchased at Get Me Kitted

 Training